plancky/blog/content/posts/floating_bits.md

 If I gave you a million of your favourite fruits, will you mind if you lost 20 of them?

-Since a $1 \times 10^6$ fruits minus 20 or even a 200 is still a million fruits (roughly speaking) and you need not keep track of small differences when dealing with large numbers.
+Since a $1 \times 10^6$ fruits minus 20 or even a 200 is still a million fruits, roughly speaking, you may not want to keep track of small differences when dealing with comparitively large numbers.

-Similarly, when dealing with small quantities, say 5.89g of fruits, every gram of fruit matters to you and so you can't probably afford to lose the count of even 0.01g.
+Similarly, when dealing with small quantities, say 5.89kg of fruits, every kilogram of fruit matters to you and so you can't probably afford to lose the count of even 0.1kg.

 To put it simply, error is best recognized when it is compared to the magnitude of the quantity in which error is being noticed.
-Such error is called **relative error**, reducing absolute error is always our priority but for good approximations we try to keep the relative error as low as possible.
+Such error is called **relative error**, reducing absolute error should always be our priority but for good approximations we try to keep the relative error as low as possible.

 On the same train of thought, notice that you must have more configurations in your number system reprensenting small real numbers than larger ones.
 This idea was at the core of all numerical work we did and led to the creation of several different **floating point** representations for binary,
 >so many infact that it became difficult for programmers to make design software with all these different floating point hardware units floating around.